Bram Marsman: Cambuur

+Roda JC

+On 24 June 2026, Marsman signed a two-year contract with the option of a further season with Eerste Divisie club Roda JC.

 International career

 In January 2019, Marsman was called up to the Netherlands under-16 squad.
 He made his debut on 9 February, starting in a 1–0 UEFA Under-16 Development Tournament defeat to Portugal U16 in Vila Real de Santo António.

 Style of play

-A left-footed full-back, Marsman has been described by Cambuur's technical manager Lars Lambooij as having a "modern, energetic style" that fits the club's profile for the position.
+A left-footed full-back, Marsman has been described by Cambuur's technical manager Lars Lambooij as having a "modern, energetic style" that fitted the club's profile for the position.